danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 ## The basics

-To present sheets in a `SwiftUI` app, you would normally use a `sheet` modifier that takes an `isPresented` binding and a view-producing `content` function:
+To present sheets in a `SwiftUI` app, you normally use a `sheet` modifier that takes an `isPresented` binding and a view-producing `content` function:

 ```swift
 struct MyView: View {